genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/06_state-machine/02_basics.md

 }
 ```

 - **Method 2**.
-Provide the field of table that holds the state, and explicitly choose whether you want to make the events transactional or not by providing boolean value.
+Provide the field of table that holds the state, and explicitly choose whether you want to make the events transactional or not by providing a boolean value.
 ```kotlin
 eventHandler {
     stateMachine(tableField = TRADE.TRADE_STATUS, transactional = true) {